-Driving on the beach creates tire ruts.
-When sea turtles hatch, they head down the beach towards the ocean, and if they get stuck in a tire rut, they will die from predation or dehydration.
-Closures are put up approximately ten days before the nests are expected to hatch so that the beach can smooth out naturally.
+Driving on the beach creates deep tire ruts in the sand.
+A sea turtle hatchling is very small and may become trapped in a tire rut as they head down the beach towards the ocean.
+Sea turtle hatchlings unable to get out of the tire rut will die from predation or dehydration.
+Protection zones are put up approximately ten days before the nests are expected to hatch so that the beach can smooth out naturally.

-Closures for bird nesting occur from April to August.
-Closures for sea turtle nesting occur from July to October.
+Protection zones for bird nesting occur from April to August.
+Protection zones for sea turtle nesting occur from July to October.

-A bird closure area is selected based on where the birds are nesting, how many nesting pairs are in the area, and the age and activity of the chicks.
-Turtle closure areas are selected based on where the turtles nest.
+A bird protection zone area is selected based on where the birds are nesting, how many nesting pairs are in the area, and the age and activity of the chicks.
+Turtle protection zone areas are selected based on where the turtles nest.
 Park staff work to restrict access to as small an area and for as short a period of time as is absolutely critical for the protection of the nests, young chicks, and turtle hatchlings.

-Bird closures are in place from the time that nesting begins until the chicks are able to fly.
+Bird protection zones are in place from the time that nesting begins until the chicks are able to fly.
 It takes 25-35 days from the time the eggs are laid for them to hatch.
 Once the eggs hatch it will take around another 30 days until the chicks are able to fly.
-Turtle closures stay up for ten to fifteen days, depending on when the eggs hatch.
+Turtle protection zones stay up for ten to fifteen days, depending on when the eggs hatch.

 Nesting areas are often on the upper beach out of the way of vehicle traffic.
 Once the eggs have hatched, the young chicks wander away from the nesting area looking for food along the sound or ocean beach, or near tide pools.
-At this time closures may need to be expanded to allow them to safely feed until they are old enough to fly.
-To keep turtle hatchlings from getting stuck in tire ruts, the beach in front of a turtle nest is closed shortly before the nest is due to hatch.
+At this time protection zones may need to be expanded to allow them to safely feed until they are old enough to fly.
+To keep turtle hatchlings from getting stuck in tire ruts, a protection zone is established on the beach in front of a turtle nest shortly before the nest is due to hatch.

-Vehicle traffic is only effected in those areas where the chicks are feeding along the ocean beach or where turtle nests are within two weeks of hatching.
+Vehicle traffic is only affected in those areas where the chicks are feeding along the ocean beach or where turtle nests are within two weeks of hatching.

 What species nest along the beaches of Cape Lookout National Seashore?